geudde/attic-chest/pages/13.reference/01.porden/docs.md

 188 THE SEA. book iv.

-" His heart is brave, then in his valour trust!
+His heart is brave, then in his valour trust!

-" Just is his cause, and heaven protects the just!"
+Just is his cause, and heaven protects the just!"

 Impatient Henry mourns the impending fray,
 Griev'd such a charge should thus their course delay, While Alfred snatch'd the gauntlet from the ground, 760 And rode in haste the listed circle round,
-" Come on," he cried; " 'tis false! my sword shall shame " Thy recreant heart, and vindicate my fame."
+Come on,he cried; 'tis false! my sword shall shame
+Thy recreant heart, and vindicate my fame."

 The signal given, they ran, but stood the stroke,
 And in their hands the faithless lances broke;